 Day 8 – Afternoon: Castellammare Del Golfo

 Castellamare del Golfo

-In the afternoon we headed to the beach of Castellammare del Golfo located 5 minutes away by car from the town's centre.
-There we had some nice pastas for lunch at Lido Pirata.
+In the afternoon we headed to the beach of Castellammare del Golfo located 5 minutes away by car from the town’s center.
+There we had some nice pasta for lunch at Lido Pirata.
 We then spent some time perfecting our tan on the beach and swimming.
 The beach of Castellammare del Golfo is quite huge and has sand unlike most of the beaches in the area.

 We then visited the centre of Castellammare del Golfo.
-The castle, the port and the historic centre are especially interesting.
-In the evening, we were lucky to find a nice place in Scopello for dinner - Bar Nettuno - where we had the most exquisite pastas of our Sicily trip (make sure to ask for them to the waiter as they are not on the menu).
+The castle, the port, and the historic center are especially interesting.
+In the evening, we were lucky to find a nice place in Scopello for dinner – Bar Nettuno – where we had the most exquisite pasta of our Sicily trip (make sure to ask for them to the waiter as they are not on the menu).